tundeiness/Chief-People-Officer/README.md

 - True positive rate vs False positive rate
 - Area under ROC curve (AUROC) as a more effective metric for classification
   than simple accuracy.
-- split dataset into training and test sets.
-- Set up model pipelines and hyperparameter grids.
-- Tune models using cross-validation.
-- Save winning model.

 #### Exercise 4.1: Splitting Dataset
+- use sklearn model_selection library to split dataset into training and test sets.
 #### Exercise 4.2 - Build Model Pipelines
+- Set up model pipelines and hyperparameter grids using make_pipeline(), StandardScaler(), and other ML algorithm.
 #### Exercise 4.3 - Declare Hyperparameter Grids
+- declare hyperparameter dictionary for 'L1' and 'L2' logistic regression, random forest, gradient boosting tree,
 #### Exercise 4.4 - Fit and Tune Models with Cross-Validation

+- Tune models using cross-validation (GridSearchCV)
 #### Exercise 4.5 - AUROC Review
+- evaluate models by looking at their cross-validated performance via best_score_, predict() and predict_proba()
+- plot ROC
+- calculate ROC AUC scores

+#### Exercise 4.6 - Pick the Winner
+- run AUROC performance on each model in fitted model object
+- Save winning model into a pickle file.

 ### Module Five: Project Delivery